Canadian lawmakers call for action from U.S., Canadian leaders in pipeline dispute

+EnergyCanadian lawmakers call for action from U.S., Canadian leaders in pipeline dispute

-CALGARY, Alberta (Reuters) - Canadian lawmakers on Thursday urged the leaders of the United States and Canada to take further steps to resolve a dispute between Enbridge Inc and the state of Michigan over the cross-border Line 5 oil pipeline.
+Canadian lawmakers on Thursday urged the leaders of the United States and Canada to take further steps to resolve a dispute between Enbridge Inc (ENB.TO) and the state of Michigan over the cross-border Line 5 oil pipeline.

 Michigan Governor Gretchen Whitmer has ordered Calgary-based Enbridge to shut down a 4-mile (6.44 km) section of the 540,000 barrel-per-day pipeline that runs underneath the Straits of Mackinac in the Great Lakes by May 12, because of concerns it could leak.